AAZZAZRON/faceoffantasy/backend/README.md

 python manage.py runserver
 ```

-To add all teams, skaters, and goalies, visit
+To add all teams, skaters, and goalies, run
 ```
-<host>/loadplayers/
+python manage.py shell --command="from scripts.onLoadApi import initialLoad; initialLoad();"
 ```
+This will take a bit of time.
+Wait for the terminal to display `DONE`.

 # Documentation
 `/api/skaters/` - returns player information for all active NHL forwards and defensemen